 THAT you are basically good and kind.

 THAT you actually desire to change something.

 THAT you function essentially the way I do.

-If I assumed any of the above, it would be like wrapping a layer of armour around myself, with each assumption, creating an invulnerability and no receiving of what is actually available in that moment.
+If I assumed any of the above, it would be like wrapping a layer of armour around myself, with each assumption, creating an invulnerability and no receiving of what is actually available to both of us in that moment.

 And this leads me to the strength that vulnerability is.

 It takes strength to eliminate and un-define my projections, expectations and judgements of you and your body, of me and my body.

 It takes strength to stand with you, with my barriers down, perceiving everything, and letting go my points of view.

 This strength of vulnerability contributes to my inner authority and expertise as I trust myself to trust you and the moment.